Generalized Out-of-Distribution Detection: A Survey: Methodologies from Other Sub-tasks

-Energy-based model (EBM) is a generative model that uses a scalar energy score to express the probability density of variables through unnormalized negative log probability~\cite{energy11icml}, which provides a valid solution for AD~\cite{energyad16icml}.
-However, compared to standard deep learning models, the training process of EBMs can be computationally expensive, since MCMC sampling and approximations are required to calculate integrals.
-To address the problem, methods such as the score matching method~\cite{scorematch05jmlr} and stochastic gradient Langevin dynamics~\cite{sgld11icml} are proposed for efficient training.
+EBMs use scalar energy scores to express probability density~\cite{energy11icml} and provide a solution for AD~\cite{energyad16icml}.
+Training EBMs can be computationally expensive, but score matching~\cite{scorematch05jmlr} and stochastic gradient Langevin dynamics~\cite{sgld11icml} enable efficient training.